JPIE108/student-selector/README.md

 Student Selector Project
-I made this to replace Barry Fun English's random student selector as it is now deprecated RIP FLASH uhmm I building this is electron and uhmmm shout out to MR Wong
+I made this to replace Barry Fun English's random student selector as it is now deprecated RIP FLASH uhmm I building this in electron and uhmmm shout out to MR Wong